Sisscoi/Akhibara/README.md

 compile the java files using javac or use the already compiled classes (in target folder)
 ```

+## Javadoc
+Im gonna publish some Javadoc for curious people

 # Servers are coming soon!!!!
 ## Actually, the framework works, but the payloads are not available (but you can still use your own java proxy server implementation.